awsdocs/iam-user-guide/doc_source/tutorial_cross-account-with-roles.md

 Next, you'll learn how David, a developer, can access the `productionapp` bucket in the Production account\.
 David can access the bucket from the AWS Management Console, the AWS CLI, or the AWS API\.

-## Step 3: Test Access by Switching Roles<a name="tutorial_cross-account-with-roles-3"></a>
+## Step 3: Test access by switching roles<a name="tutorial_cross-account-with-roles-3"></a>

 After completing the first two steps of this tutorial, you have a role that grants access to a resource in the Production account\.
 You also have one group in the Development account whose users are allowed to use that role\.
 The role is now ready to use\.
 This step discusses how to test switching to that role from the AWS Management Console, the AWS CLI, and the AWS API\.

 **Important**
 You can switch to a role only when you are signed in as an IAM user or a federated user\.
 Additionally, if you launch an Amazon EC2 instance to run an application, the application can assume a role through its instance profile\.
 You cannot switch to a role when you are signed in as the AWS account root user\.

-### Switch Roles \(Console\)<a name="switch-tutorial_cross-account-with-roles"></a>
+### Switch roles \(console\)<a name="switch-tutorial_cross-account-with-roles"></a>

 If David needs to work with in the Production environment in the AWS Management Console, he can do so by using **Switch Role**\.
 He specifies the account ID or alias and the role name, and his permissions immediately switch to those permitted by the role\.
 He can then use the console to work with the `productionapp` bucket, but cannot work with any other resources in Production\.
 While David is using the role, he also cannot make use of his power\-user privileges in the Development account\.
 That's because only one set of permissions can be in effect at a time\.

 **Important**
 Switching roles using the AWS Management Console works only with accounts that do not require an `ExternalId`\.
 For example, assume that you grant access to your account to a third party and require an `ExternalId` in a `Condition` element in your permissions policy\.
 In that case, the third party can access your account only by using the AWS API or a command line tool\.
 The third party cannot use the console because it cannot supply a value for `ExternalId`\.
-For more information about this scenario, see [How to Use an External ID When Granting Access to Your AWS Resources to a Third Party](id_roles_create_for-user_externalid.md), and [How to Enable Cross\-Account Access to the AWS Management Console](http://aws.amazon.com/blogs/security/how-to-enable-cross-account-access-to-the-aws-management-console) in the *AWS Security Blog*\.
+For more information about this scenario, see [How to use an external ID when granting access to your AWS resources to a third party](id_roles_create_for-user_externalid.md), and [How to Enable Cross\-Account Access to the AWS Management Console](http://aws.amazon.com/blogs/security/how-to-enable-cross-account-access-to-the-aws-management-console) in the *AWS Security Blog*\.

 There are two ways that David can use to enter the **Switch Role** page:
 + David receives a link from his administrator that points to a pre\-defined Switch Role configuration\.
 The link is provided to the administrator on the final page of the **Create role** wizard or on the **Role Summary** page for a cross\-account role\.
 Choosing this link takes David to the **Switch Role** page with the **Account ID** and **Role name** fields already filled in\.
 All David needs to do is choose **Switch Role** and he's done\.